featbit/featbit/benchmark/k6-scripts/README.md

 # Run K6 tests

-To minimize the network impact to the results, the K6 tests are run another EC2 instance in the same VPC.
+To minimise the network impact on the results, the K6 tests are run on another EC2 instance in the same VPC.

-- Type: c6i.8xlarge 32 CPU + 64G Memory
+- Type: c6i.8xlarge 32 CPU + 64G memory
 - Unbuntu: 20.04

 SSH into the instance and do the following to run the tests
-- Open **plan.js** and replace of value of **urlBase** with
+- Open **plan.js** and replace the value of **urlBase** with
 ```javascript
 const urlBase = "ws://EVALUATION_SERVER_EC2_INSTANCE_PUBLISH_URL:5000"
 ```